The 7 Best Hot Tub Cleaners to Make Your Spa Sparkle

 Leisure Time Cartridge Filter Cleaner

 Hot tub and spa pros recommend cleaning hot tub filters every one to two weeks.
 This cleaning solution tackles tough dirt, grease and other accumulated residue.
-Take out the filter and soak it overnight in a bucket of water mixed with this hot tub cleaning solvent: The recommended ratio is one 32-ounce bottle per 8 gallons of water.
+Take out the filter and soak it overnight in a bucket of water mixed with this hot tub cleaning solvent—the recommended ratio is one 32-ounce bottle per 8 gallons of water.
 Rinse thoroughly the next day and start enjoying your spa again!
+Note that several reviewers recommend wearing rubber gloves when you mix the solution and handle the filters.

 - Available in one, two, four or 12-pack options